spyboy-productions/r4ven/README.md

 - IP Address
 - Device Information

-This tool is a Proof of Concept and is for Educational Purposes Only. it shows what info a malicious website can fetch about you and your devices and why you should not click on random links and allow permissions such as Location.
+<h4 align="center"> This tool is a Proof of Concept and is for Educational Purposes Only. </h4>

+Using this tool, you can find out what information a malicious website can gather about you and your devices and why you shouldn't click on random links or grant permissions like Location to them.

+### Limitations
+---

+- Once location permission is granted, accurate location information is recieved to within 20 to 30 meters of the user's location.

+- It will not work on laptops or phones that have broken GPS, browsers that block javascript, or if the user is mocking the GPS location.

+### How it's different from ip location
+---

+- Geographic location based on IP address is NOT accurate and does not provide the location of the target.
+Instead, it provides the approximate location of the ISP (Internet service provider)

+---

 <h4 align="center">
   OS compatibility :